BostonUniversitySeniorDesign/SeniorDesign_Miniproject/Report.md

 Explanation:

-The second wifi scanning is tested in Allston residential area.
+The second wifi scanning is tested in the same area as the first wifi scanning near a drive way.
+Unlike the first wifi scanning, this second one is scanned for 200 times.
+By comparing the first graph and second graph, the graph has a significant increase in the amount of wifi detected.
+This result makes sense as the second wifi scanning has done for more times